Thai Tea Monkey Bread

 - Shape dough: Once risen, punch down the dough and place on a lightly greased surface, press the dough into a thick rectangle or square and use a bench scraper or pizza cutter to cut the dough into roughly 35 to 40 small dough balls (weighing about 25g each); Roll each piece into a round ball shape.

 - Prepare coating: In a bowl, mix together 1 cup of granulated sugar, coconut sugar, ground cardamom, and cinnamon.
-In a separate bowl, prepare the melted butter.
+In a separate bowl, prepare the 10 tablespoons melted butter.

 - Dip the dough pieces in melted butter and then roll evenly in the sugar mixture.
 I use one hand for each (one dry and one wet to avoid clumping).
 Place the dough pieces in the prepared Bundt pan, spreading the balls slightly apart they aren't stacked exactly on top of each other.
 Don't crowd your bundt pan, if you find that once they are all in it is overflowing (even without the first rest) your pan may be too small.
 If that's the case, you can save some excess and bake them off into muffin tins or anything else you'd like.
 This recipe is for a 10-inch bundt pan (12 cup-size).